Muddy Waters: Resurgence and later career, 1971–1982

-In 1971, a show at Mister Kelly's, an upmarket Chicago nightclub, was recorded and released, signalling both Muddy Waters's return to form and the completion of his transfer to white audiences.
+In 1971, Chess recorded a show at Mister Kelly's, an upscale Chicago nightclub.
+The album signaled Muddy's return to form and cemented his appeal with white audiences.

-In 1972, he won his first Grammy Award, for Best Ethnic or Traditional Recording for They Call Me Muddy Waters, a 1971 album of old, but previously unreleased recordings.
+In 1972, he won his first Grammy Award, for Best Ethnic or Traditional Recording for They Call Me Muddy Waters, a 1971 album of old but previously unreleased recordings.

 Later in 1972, he flew to England to record the album The London Muddy Waters Sessions.
 The album was a follow-up to the previous year's The London Howlin' Wolf Sessions.
 Both albums were the brainchild of Chess Records producer Norman Dayron, and were intended to showcase Chicago blues musicians playing with the younger British rock musicians whom they had inspired.
-Muddy Waters brought with him two American musicians, harmonica player Carey Bell and guitarist Sammy Lawhorn.
+He brought with him two American musicians, harmonica player Carey Bell and guitarist Sammy Lawhorn.
 The British and Irish musicians who played on the album included Rory Gallagher, Steve Winwood, Rick Grech, and Mitch Mitchell.
 Muddy was dissatisfied by the results, due to the British musicians' more rock-oriented sound.
-"These boys are top musicians, they can play with me, put the book before 'em and play it, you know," he told Guralnick.
-"But that ain't what I need to sell my people, it ain't the Muddy Waters sound.
+"These boys are top musicians.
+They can play with me, put the book before 'em and play it, you know," he told Guralnick.
+"But that ain't what I need to sell my people.
+It ain't the Muddy Waters sound.
 An' if you change my sound, then you gonna change the whole man."
 He stated, "My blues look so simple, so easy to do, but it's not.
 They say my blues is the hardest blues in the world to play."
 Nevertheless, the album won another Grammy, again for Best Ethnic or Traditional Recording.